muneebuahmad/dotfiles/README.md

-# List of steps to set up a new Mac
+# List of Steps to Set Up a New Mac
 *All terminal commands are bolded or in code blocks.*

+---

-## Set up system preferences
+## Set Up System Preferences
 1. General
    1. Set Dark mode
    2. Enable Night Shift